utmgdsc/website/README.md

 7. Merge, and you're done!

 ### Updating the Team List
+> [!NOTE]
-> **Note**: You must have push access to [the private images repo](https://github.com/utmgdsc/website_proprietary) to update the team list on production.
+> You must have push access to [the private images repo](https://github.com/utmgdsc/website_proprietary) to update the team list on production.
 Otherwise, you may use your own by setting the `PROPRIETARY_IMAGES_HOSTNAME` environment variable to your own server.

 1. Navigate to the private team list image repository and remove all images from the `team` folder.
 2. Add the new team member images to the `team` folder.